Fire Station Park Expansion

 Final design will be completed this year and our goal is to raise all funds by the end of 2021 and begin construction in early 2022.
 Please join this community effort to build Fire Station Park and deliver a signature public space for the Near Southside community and all of Fort Worth.

 The total project is estimated to cost $1.6 million and a fundraising campaign is now underway!

-$400,000 of Near Southside park dedication fees have been secured to kick-start the project and develop construction documents.
+$400k of Near Southside park dedication fees will be allocated towards the construction